- Brown’s Microarray Publications Started a Revolution in DNA/RNA Analysis

 The Impossible Burger is made from all-natural ingredients such as wheat, coconut oil and potatoes.
 What makes this burger unlike all other veggie burgers is an ingredient called heme.
 Heme is commonly associated with hemoglobin—the red pigment in blood—but is also found in other hemoproteins, including those in plants, albeit in low abundance compared to red meat.
 Therein lies the part of this story I decided to research: how does Impossible Foods obtain large amounts of plant heme having the desired properties for their burger?

-In an Impossible Foods patent by Brown et al., I found soy leghemoglobin identified as one such exemplary heme, which is pictured below.
+In an Impossible Foods patent by Brown et al., I found soy leghemoglobin identified as one such exemplary heme, which is pictured right.
 Plant cells within the nodule produce leghemoglobin to serve as an oxygen carrier to the bacteria within the nodule, similar to hemoglobin in blood.
 This enables the bacteria to obtain enough oxygen for respiration but ensures that the oxygen is in a bound form so that it cannot harm nitrogen fixing enzymes inside the bacteria.
 Cutting open a nodule reveals the red color typical of leghemoglobin when it binds oxygen, as seen below.

 According to the patent, biosynthetic leghemoglobin was expressed and purified using recombinant DNA technology for protein production, and then shown by SDS-PAGE gel and mass spectrometry to be identical to soybean leghemoglobin isoforms purified from soybean root nodules.
 Given the advanced state-of-the-art of industrial-scale recombinant production, I assume the Impossible Foods processes pictured right can be scaled-up to reduce cost.